 This Recipe’s Must Haves

-- When it comes to making spice mixes like the dry rub featured in this recipe, I rely on a good set of glass prep bowls like this OXO Good Grips 4-Piece Glass Prep Bowl Set.
+When it comes to making spice mixes like the dry rub featured in this recipe, I rely on a good set of glass prep bowls.

-- You all know by know that I am a Traeger girl.
-I seriously can’t tout them enough and I am still in love with my Traeger Grills Texas Elite 34 Wood Pellet Grill and Smoker.
+You all know by know that I am a Traeger girl.
+I seriously can’t tout them enough and I am still in love with my Traeger grill.
 It makes these ribs extra tender and flavorful.
 I used their pecan pellets for this particular recipe to get some of the light nutty flavor in it, but you could also use their hickory pellets for more of a rich woody flavor!

 - 2 racks baby back ribs